 Americans spend almost one hundred billion dollars per year on cosmetics and personal care products.1 This accounts for over one fourth of all cosmetic spending in the world!2 Over her lifetime, the average woman in developed countries will invest as much as twelve thousand dollars on hair dye alone.3 But this one isn’t just for the ladies—many men also dye their hair, and not just older men.
 Over the past twenty years, the proportion of men who dye their hair has been steadily increasing to its current level of about one in ten men.4

-Yet chasing beauty (or vanity) comes with a cost, and not just to the bank account.
-Personal care products and cosmetics—including hair dyes—contain a wide array of harmful ingredients, including some with well-documented risks and others with potential risks that haven’t even been tested.
+Yet chasing beauty can come with a cost, and not just to the bank account.
+Many personal care products and cosmetics—including some hair dyes—contain a wide array of harmful ingredients, including some with well-documented risks and others with potential risks that haven’t been tested.

 THE LARGEST ORGAN